oduameh/node-course/docs/Instructions/getting-started.md

 :::

-## Time to get started!
+## Time to get started

-Once you have connected it is time to get started!
+Once you have connected it is time to get started.

-Before we get rolling, let's check for updates/upgrades to our server.
-(These should be relatively up-to-date, so this hopefully won't take too long.
+Before we get rolling, check for updates/upgrades to our server.
+(These should be relatively up-to-date, so this hopefully will not take too long.)

 ```
 sudo apt update -y && sudo apt upgrade -y